StringManolo/LockScreen/README.md

 - Button Numbers show as loading

 ##### Android 12+
-- Printed layout is to small (do not scale properly in size to fit screen
+- Printed layout is to small (does not scale properly in size to fit screen)

 ##### Android 15
 - Change PIN and UNLOCK buttons are not showing, crash button does.